top of page

 “Oh, ok... ” they give a nod, say goodbye, and walk away.

-as though to remind himself he's still on Earth—
+grip on his door handle, as though to remind himself he's still on

 I crane my neck to follow our winding conversation through the